 Our Scientific Advisory Board includes recognized scientists with expertise in the fields of carbohydrate chemistry and biochemistry, immunology, cell and molecular biology, and synthetic and medical chemistry.
-The Scientific Advisory Board meets periodically with our management and in smaller groups or individually from time to time on an informal basis.
-The members assist us in identifying scientific and product development opportunities and reviewing with management the progress of our specific projects.
+The board members work with management to identify scientific and product development opportunities and to review the progress of specific projects.